 The jobholder needs specialist knowledge of social communication (autism) and social emotional needs and good skills in supporting pupils with these needs.

-The jobholder will attend regular training as arranged by the SENCo/Deputy SENCo to maintain high standards of practice.
+The jobholder will attend regular training as arranged by SLT and/or the SENCo or Lead Therpist maintain high standards of practice.